brunk23/javaPrograms/README.md

 # javaPrograms
 Repository for Random Java Programs

-This is not a valuable repository for others.
+This is not a valuable repository.